 - Scan the HomeKit setup code for your accessory as prompted using your device's camera.

-- The HomeKit setup code is usually located on the device itself or in the manual included with your accessory.
-You can also select I Don't Have a Code or Cannot Scan if you just want to enter the code manually.
+- The HomeKit setup code is usually located on the device or in the manual included with your accessory.
+You can also select I Don't Have a Code or Cannot Scan if you want to enter the code manually.

 - Some accessories support NFC pairing, which you can perform by placing your iPhone close to the HomeKit code.